 Hi, I’m Mary.
-Mom to the Engineer (5) the Princess (3) and the Destroyer (almost 2.)
+Mom to the Engineer (7) the Princess (5) and the Destroyer (4.)
 We decided to homeschool the Engineer because he’s a 2e kiddo and won’t be able to function well in a traditional classroom setting.
 We weren’t really planning to homeschool despite kicking the idea around for a while.
 His failed IEP evaluation made the decision much easier.

 Now we’re headed full-bore into school stuff and loving the ability to customize what he needs.
-Right now he’s studying the human body in detail – at the 5th and 7th grade level.
-He may be a kindergartener in age but cognitively he wants to learn so much more than the basic “letter of the week” stuff.
+He may be a first grader in age but cognitively he wants to learn so much more than the basic stuff.
 We live for rabbit holes, and spend much of our time saying “that’s cool, let’s go look it up!”

 So how did this blog get started?
 Well…originally it was a way for me to share things that I came up with for the Engineer.
 I’ve pared that back due to copyright issues, and while I still post free printables, the majority of my posts are plain venting.
 Just me getting annoyed with something.
 Or celebrating the little victories.
 It’s something of a journal, but hopefully more readable!